MoogieX/Voidfallen/EPIC.md

 - Added exploration system with location descriptions.
 - Implemented random enemy encounters and scaling.
 - Battle system with attack, use item, and run options.
+- Enemy EXP and gold drops now scale with player level.

 ---